Introduction

 Bird Migration: Navigating the Skies

-Bird migration is a feat of endurance, navigation, and physiological adaptation.
-Each year, billions of birds undertake journeys that can span hemispheres, moving between breeding and wintering grounds.
-The primary drivers are seasonal changes in food availability and favorable climates for raising young.
-As days shorten and temperatures drop in temperate zones, insects, seeds, and fruits become scarce, prompting birds to move toward equatorial regions where resources remain abundant.
-In spring, they return north to exploit the explosion of insect life and longer daylight hours for nesting.
+Bird migration is a feat of endurance, navigation, and physiological adaptation that continues to captivate scientists and nature enthusiasts alike.
+Each year, billions of birds undertake journeys that can span hemispheres, moving between breeding and wintering grounds in response to seasonal changes.
+The primary drivers of these migrations are fluctuations in food availability and the necessity of optimal climates for raising young.

 Major Flyways of the World